In this AVVO review, I’ll look at whether hiring AVVO is a good choice for your law firm.

 Given the issues just discussed, I can’t suggest AVVO as a good product for attorneys concerned with doing well in organic search.

 Evaluating whether AVVO’s websites are a good choice for the changing web environment

 The sites I reviewed all had a responsive design.
 Score one for AVVO here.

 Other considerations when using AVVO to build your law firm’s website

 I’ve previously discussed how such badges amount to an attorney’s own website helping their competition.
-In setting up these sites on behalf of clients, AVVO’s use of these badges amounts to a promotion of AVVO and hurts the attorneys ability to convert leads in my opinion.
+In setting up these sites on behalf of clients, AVVO’s use of these badges amounts to a promotion of AVVO and could hurt the attorney’s ability to convert leads (in my opinion).

 Also, the issues I found in regards to site speed just shouldn’t be present on a WordPress platform.
 The fact that attorneys don’t appear to be receiving adequate feedback is also a red flag.
 Add to this the deep integration I saw into AVVO itself and I would suggest attorneys avoid this product.